Questions about Child Dyslexia Assessments

 what they did well on in the assessment.
 If the child does have a

-dyslexic difficulty, there can be a sense of relief and the whole
+dyslexic or other difficulty, there can be a sense of relief and the whole

 assessment procedure can be very positive.
 Children, in particular,